Summary

 Modern Usage:

-We see this when people decide whether to leave toxic workplaces, abusive relationships, or communities with systemic problems rather than staying to fight for change.
+We see this when people decide whether to leave toxic workplaces, abusive relationships, or communities where they face discrimination.

 Modern Usage: